HGONeV/hgon-website-composer/readme.md

 This file contains all configurations for and dev- environments.
 At the same time you have to make sure that this file is NEVER deployed into a LIVE or STAGE-Environment.

-### File: web/typo3conf/AdditionalConfiguration.dev.php / web/typo3conf/AdditionalConfiguration.prod.php / web/typo3conf/AdditionalConfiguration.stage.php
+### File: web/typo3conf/AdditionalConfiguration.dev.php / AdditionalConfiguration.prod.php / AdditionalConfiguration.stage.php

 This file contains the relevant settings for the according environment.
 Copy `web/typo3conf/AdditionalConfiguration.dev.php` to `web/typo3conf/AdditionalConfiguration.php` in your local environment to get startet.